PavanSPK/cicd-capstone/README.md

 ## 1.Project Overview

-This project implements a complete CI/CD pipeline that automatically builds, tests, scans, pushes, and deploys a simple 2-tier web application using Docker, Docker Compose, and Jenkins.
+In this project, I designed and implemented an end-to-end CI/CD pipeline using Docker, Docker Compose, and Jenkins for a simple 2-tier web application.
+The objective was to automate the complete application lifecycle — from code commit to deployment — while following practical DevOps and containerization best practices.

-The pipeline demonstrates real-world DevOps practices including container best practices, runtime health checks, security scanning, image registry usage, and automated deployment.
+The pipeline is triggered automatically on every code push and performs build, runtime validation, security scanning, image publishing, and deployment without manual intervention.

 -----------------------------------------------------------------------------------